 Another good tip is to place all of the leaves facing downward on the baking tray.
 It takes a few extra minutes to flip them all the same way, but this will ensure they cook evenly and slow the edges from burning too quickly.

-I want to warn you in advance that these chips are so good, they will disappear quickly, so double, or even triple the recipe just to be safe.
+I want to warn you in advance that these Paleo Brussels Sprout Chips are so good, they will disappear quickly, so double, or even triple the recipe just to be safe.

 Here are a few other side dishes that you might enjoy:

 - Brussels Sprout & Bacon Hash

 - Honey Mustard Glazed Bacon Wrapped Brussels Sprouts

 - Sheet Pan Roasted Brussels Sprouts, Butternut Squash, Bacon & Red Onion